A low carb paleo diabetes diet helps reduce inflammation and helps me manage diabetes. Could I reduce inflammation more by avoiding all dairy?

 1) Goat Milk & Cream

-2) Ghee or even better Coconut Ghee, go here for a great recipe.
-(Ghee is butter fat ONLY, no milk proteins nor whey)
+2) Ghee or even better Coconut Ghee.
+(Ghee is clarified butter, butter fat ONLY, no milk proteins nor whey)

 3) Organic Cream (in case the intolerance is due to chemicals/hormones etc.)